 Our product candidates are in the early stage of development and will require additional preclinical studies, substantial clinical development and testing, and regulatory approval prior to commercialization.
 We have not yet completed development of any product.
-We have only one product candidate that has been the focus of significant development: NS2, a novel small molecule chemical entity that is believed to trap and allow for the degradation of free aldehydes, toxic chemical species suspected to cause and exacerbate numerous diseases in humans and animals.
+We have only one product candidate that has been the focus of significant development: NS2, a novel small molecule chemical entity that is believed to trap and allow for the degradation of aldehydes, toxic chemical species suspected to cause and exacerbate numerous diseases in humans and animals.
 We are largely dependent on successful continued development and ultimate regulatory approval of this product candidate for our future business success.
 We have invested, and will continue to invest, a significant portion of our time and financial resources in the development of NS2.
 We will need to raise sufficient funds for, and successfully enroll and complete, our current and planned clinical trials of NS2.
 The future regulatory and commercial success of this product candidate is subject to a number of risks, including the following:

-- we may not have sufficient financial and other resources to complete the necessary clinical trials for NS2; - we may not be able to timely finalize the design or formulation of any product candidate or demonstrate that a formulation of our product candidate will be stable for commercially reasonable time periods; - we may not be able to provide evidence of safety and efficacy for NS2; - the results of later phases of our clinical trials may not confirm the results of our Phase I trial of NS2 as an eye drop in healthy volunteers, particularly because the safety of NS2 has not been confirmed in a diseased population nor has NS2 been administered to humans in any other dosage form other than an eye drop and a topical dermatologic formulation; - there may be variability in patients, adjustments to clinical trial procedures and inclusion of additional clinical trial sites; - the results of our clinical trials may not meet the level of statistical or clinical significance for marketing approval required by the FDA, or comparable foreign regulatory bodies; - patients in our clinical trials may suffer other adverse effects or die for reasons that may or may not be related to NS2; - if approved for certain diseases, NS2 will compete with well-established products already approved for marketing by the FDA, including corticosteroids and other agents that have demonstrated varying levels of efficacy in some of the diseases for which we may attempt to develop NS2; and - we may not be able to obtain, maintain or enforce our patents and other intellectual property rights.
+- we may not have sufficient financial and other resources to complete the necessary clinical trials for NS2; - we may not be able to provide evidence of safety and efficacy for NS2; - we may not be able to timely finalize the design or formulation of any product candidate or demonstrate that a formulation of our product candidate will be stable for commercially reasonable time periods; - the results of later phases of our clinical trials may not confirm the results of our earlier trials, particularly because the safety of NS2 has not been confirmed in a diseased population nor has NS2 been administered to humans in any other dosage form other than an eye drop and a topical dermatologic formulation; - there may be variability in patients, adjustments to clinical trial procedures and inclusion of additional clinical trial sites; - we may be required to perform additional clinical trials to support approval; - the results of our clinical trials may not meet the level of statistical or clinical significance required by the FDA, or comparable foreign regulatory bodies for marketing approval; - patients in our clinical trials may suffer other adverse effects or die for reasons that may or may not be related to NS2;

+- if approved for certain diseases, NS2 will compete with well-established products already approved for marketing by the FDA, including corticosteroids and other agents that have demonstrated varying levels of efficacy in some of the diseases for which we may attempt to develop NS2; and - we may not be able to obtain, maintain or enforce our patents and other intellectual property rights.